TheAnnoying/oref-client/README.md

 Data is only sent to all the clients connected when it is needed.
 For example, the alert history is sent to clients after alerts, not every few seconds.
 Even if many people were to open my site, the National Emergency Portal's servers would only receive constant requests from a single source, that is, my websocket server.

-## This website contains
+## Contains
 * A sleek, minimal interface
 * No constant requests to the National Emergency Portal servers
-* The ability to add locations for which sound should be heard during an alert
-* The ability to give locations tags to be identifiable
+* Select which locations should emit alert sound and give them tags to identify quickly
+* Different alert sounds
+* Live map with alerts

 ## Built using:
 * [SvelteKit](https://kit.svelte.dev/) (javascript framework)